Dungog railway station

 Dungog railway station is located on the North Coast line in New South Wales, Australia.
 It serves the town of Dungog opening on 14 August 1911.
 Originally built with only one face, in 1944 the platform was converted to an island platform and the present station building constructed.

-Platforms & services
+Platforms and services

 Dungog has an island platform with two faces.
 It also has a passing loop to the east of the station.
-It is the terminating point for NSW TrainLink's Hunter line services from Newcastle and a stopping point for NSW TrainLink XPT services.
+It is the terminating point for Hunter Line services from Newcastle and a stopping point for NSW TrainLink XPT services.
 There are five local services to/from Newcastle on weekdays, with three per day on weekends and public holidays.
-Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
+Each day northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.
 This station is a request stop for the southbound Casino XPT, so this service stops here only if passengers booked to board/alight here.